gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

 To learn how the Common Vocabulary gets created from Nomenclature, and how additional terms get added, read about the [Common Vocabulary Translator](/developer/common-vocabulary-translator/).
-When the Common Vocabulary Translator is used to add or modify a Common Vocabular term, all Digital Archive sites can be automatically updated to receive the update and to convert site terms to common terms if appropriate.
+When the Common Vocabulary Translator is used to add or modify a Common Vocabulary term, all Digital Archive sites can be automatically updated to receive the update and to convert site terms to common terms if appropriate.
 For example, if a number of sites have all added a mapped site term that then becomes a Common Vocabulary term, the site term can be automatically converted to be a common term on those sites.